stephentyers1975/notes/git/git-commands.md

 `git add .`
 ## unstage file
 `git reset file1`
+## undo changes to file prior to staging
+`git checkout -- filename `
+## look at particular file state in previous commit by using hash in detached HEAD state - not ideal as it branches our version history
+`git checkout <HASH>`
+## look at particular file/folders state in previous commit by using hash but keeps current HEAD on last commit - ideal `git checkout <HASH> filename/folder/.`
 ## clean repo files - forces the cleaning of untracked files
 `git clean -f`
 ## clean repo files and dirs - forces the cleaning of untracked files
 `git clean -fd`
 ## commit changes
 `git commit -m "commit msg"`
+## overwrite previous commit if you made a mistake in the message or missed adding files to commit
+`git commit -m "corrected commit msg" --amend`
 ## remove unwanted file from project - keep in directory
 `git rm --cached file1`
 ## remove unwanted file from project - Delete from directory